Pripyatsky National Park

-Pripyatsky National Park or Pripyat National Park in a natural reserve in Gomel Region, Belarus.
-It was founded in 1996 for preservation of natural landscapes around the Pripyat River from which it takes its name.
+Pripyatsky National Park or Pripyat National Park, is a natural reserve in Gomel Region, Belarus.
+It was founded in 1996 for preservation of natural landscapes within the floodplain of the Pripyat River, from which it takes its name.
 Much of the park's area is occupied by turf swamps.

+Its territory is within the Pyetrykaw District, Lyelchytsy District, and Zhytkavichy District.

 Flora and fauna

 Pripyatsky National Park is home to 51 species of mammals, including elk, wild boar, red deer, European badger, and Eurasian lynx.